 As an unmanaged switch, the TP-Link TL-SX1008 proved a straightforward and fast performer in my testing.
 Unfortunately, it has one sizable shortcoming — it has a noisy ventilation fan.

-If you can deal with that or have a secluded place for it, like a closet, the TP-Link TL-SX1008 is still an excellent buy.
+If you can deal with that, have a secluded place for it, or can replace the fan, the TP-Link TL-SX1008 is still an excellent buy.
 It’ll quickly upgrade your home network fully to the next level.